Hurricane Florence Drops To Category Two, But Still Wildly Dangerous Due To Size, Experts Say

 The National Hurricane Center is now reporting that the hurricane is about 200 miles off the coast of the Carolinas, as of 8 a.m.
 ET.
 The track of the storm has shifted more south and west than originally predicted, CBS reports.
 Tonight, Florence is expected to begin wreaking havoc on the North and South Carolina coasts, hover there for another day, and then move inland closer to Saturday.

 Again, it should be stressed that although the hurricane has now been downgraded to a level 2 storm, this does not mean it is any less dangerous.
-The monster size and its slow motion are sure to be devastating to the US east coast.
-Jeff Byard, and administrator with FEMA summed it up in terms anyone can understand.
+The monster size and its slow motion are sure to be devastating to the U.S. east coast.
+Jeff Byard, an administrator with FEMA, summed it up in terms anyone can understand.

 “This is not going to be a glancing blow.
 This is going to be a Mike Tyson punch to the Carolina coast.”